 Introducing the New LaterPay Analytics Dashboard

-If you happen to have logged in to your Merchant Account in the last 24 hours, you’ll have seen that your Analytics Dashboard has undergone a significant upgrade.
+If you happen to have logged in to your Merchant Account recently, you’ll have seen that your Analytics Dashboard has undergone a significant upgrade.

 Assuming you have used the original LaterPay dashboard for any length of time, you will be familiar with the valuable - but limited - insights it had to offer with regards to performance and conversions.
 As part of our ongoing commitment to helping you dive deeper into the data behind your LaterPay integration - and utilize that information to improve your conversion rates - we have now greatly enhanced those capabilities.
 The new Dashboard, which runs off the Periscope engine, offers a streamlined interactive UX, expanded customization and increased security, while also providing greater data visualization and transparency.